In contrast, a traditional burial typically costs $9,420, which is why cremations are increasingly popular.

 - Make your budget unknown — Don’t tell any providers how much you can spend.
 Otherwise, they might offer a cremation package that matches your budget.

-- Buy the urn somewhere else — It is your right to buy a cremation container from a third party.
-By law, they must accept it.
+- Buy the urn somewhere else — It is your right to buy a cremation urn from a third party.
+By law, they must accept products from other providers.
 You can find affordable urns from online stores such as Amazon or Costco.

 - Rent the casket for viewing instead of buying it — If you opt for a wake (viewing), you’ll need a casket to showcase the body.
 Funeral homes usually offer rental caskets for $750-$1,500.
-Comparatively, caskets can cost from $2,000-$10,000 on average.
+Comparatively, caskets can cost from $2,000-$10,000 on average if you buy one.

 What You Can Do With The Ashes, Including The Cost